gwding/gwding.github.io/about.md

 published: true
 ---

-I am currently an Artificial Intelligence Researcher working at a stealthy robotics startup company at Toronto, ON, Canada.
-I am interested in a wide range of topics of related to intelligence.
+I am a Machine Learning Researcher working at RBC Research at Toronto, ON, Canada.
+I am interested in a wide range of topics of related to machine learning and artificial intelligence.

 ### Brief Bio

+Before joining RBC, I was an Artificial Intelligence Researcher at [Kindred AI](https://www.kindred.ai/) , where I worked on robotics and machine learning.

 I was a research scientist (January 2014 to April 2015) working with [Dr. Graham Taylor](http://www.uoguelph.ca/~gwtaylor/) in [School of Engineering](http://www.uoguelph.ca/engineering/), [University of Guelph](http://www.uoguelph.ca/), Canada.
 There, I worked on deep learning and representation learning.